 Employment Rights, Benefits & Labor

 All employers must deal with the evolving web of federal and state employment laws.
 In addition to representing employers in state and federal court, Kristin defends clients in investigations by the EEOC, Department of Labor, and other state and local agencies.
-Kristin also works with companies on a wide array of employment matters, including hiring and termination, cybersecurity, healthcare, wage and hour, discrimination and harassment, and retaliation.
+Kristin also works with companies on a wide array of employment matters, including hiring and termination, healthcare, wage and hour, discrimination and harassment, and retaliation.
 She assists clients in drafting employment agreements, severance packages, employee handbooks, employment policies and developing strategies for avoiding problems resulting in litigation.

 The remainder of Kristin’s practice includes assisting clients with complex litigation in the following areas: